thomashuss/dotfiles/README.md

 # dotfiles

-I use a heavily customized i3 (for keyboard stuff) alongside a barebones MATE (for QoL) on Debian.
+I use a heavily customized i3 alongside a barebones MATE on Debian.

 ## Install